nevrmd/cmail/README.md

 # :email: **CMail** console application
 *Console* mail messages sending! (*g-mail only*)
 ## :interrobang: How to use it?
 For to use this application, you need to type your *email adress* and *password of your email adress* in **config.ini**.
-Don's worry, *this information will not be sent anywhere.
+Don't worry, *this information will not be sent anywhere.